Lyberta/Singularity/Self-empowerment.md

 Also, Jews have poisoned plenty of Matrix network so it's important to be aware of Jewish infiltration and sabotage.

+### Stop wasting your time

+Talking to Jews is pointless.
+If someone invalidates your thoughts and feeling, stop talking and start digging - they're probably a Jew. **Dox them.** Doxxing Jews is the best strategy.
+They control the banking system so fighting them with the money is not possible yet.
+It's all about doxxing.
+Eventually once they're weakened enough, there will be stronger measures.
+But it all starts with doxxing.

+**Start networking with Nazis and Muslims.
+Doxx all the information about Jews to them.**

 ## TODO: The rest, physical OpSec, etc.